portfors-lab/sparkle/doc/dev_env.rst

 Setting Up The Development Environment
 =======================================

 This program was developed to work on the windows platform.
 However, it has also been successfully installed to review data on Linux and Mac machines.
-The following describes my process for setting up the necessary packages to workon on the project in a virtualenv.
+The following describes my process for setting up the necessary packages to work on on the project in a virtualenv.

 Of course, you will want to install Python 2.7, pip and virtualenv first.